PDXPythonPirates/pythonpirates.org/content/_index.md

 We are currently studying course material from the learning path _Become a Python Developer_ on Lynda.com.

 See the [Getting Started page]({{< ref "/start.md" >}}) for information on joining our Meetup and Slack group.

+# Website Retiring Soon

+This version of the website is retiring soon so we can make way for the new and improved **pythonpirates.org 2.0**.
+We would love for you to come help us create it!

+Join our `#website` channel in Slack to find out more.